hackboxguy/pi-pushbtn-demo/README.md

 ## Links

-Details Insturctions can be found my [Blog](http://albert-david.blogspot.com/2023/06/interfacing-rugged-metal-push-button.html).
+Detailed Insturctions can be found at my [Blog](http://albert-david.blogspot.com/2023/06/interfacing-rugged-metal-push-button.html).